WebGHC/wasm-cross/README.md

    has finished upstreaming a large amount of cross compilation infrastructure into nixpkgs, these changes can begin to be generalized and upstreamed.
+3. If you're using Linux, a Nix binary cache is available at https://hydra.webghc.org with a public key of:

+   `hydra.webghc.org-1:knW30Yb8EXYxmUZKEl0Vc6t2BDjAUQ5kfC1BKJ9qEG8=`